-A flights to Malta from London will take somewhere between three and a half and four hours to arrive, whilst a flight to Malta from Manchester takes up to an hour longer than that.
-All flights to Malta arrive into Luqa International Airport, which is only ten minutes away from the island's capital of Valletta.
+All flights to Malta arrive into Malta International Airport, which is only ten minutes away from the island's capital of Valletta.

-If you're on your own adventure, then you could consider a href="http://www.dealchecker.co.uk/cheap-carhire/malta.html">car hire from Malta Airport, but there are also a range of public transport options that can take you onwards once your cheap flights to Malta arrive.
+If you're on your own adventure, then you could consider car hire from the airport, but there are also a range of public transport options that can take you onwards once your flight to Malta arrives.
 There are four local bus routes that call into the airport, and can take you to any of the major resorts, as well as a shuttle bus company that can arrange private or group transfers.
 Taxis are another option, although remember to always agree a price before embarking.